hathibelagal-dev/instantpolyglot/docs/eng/Serbo-Croatian.md

 | r | [r] | alveolar trill |
 | j | [j] | palatal approximant |

-The consonant /r/ can be syllabic, meaning it can form the nucleus of a syllable, as in the word "prst" [pr̩st] (finger).
+The consonant /r/ can be syllabic, meaning it can form the nucleus of a syllable, as in the word “prst” [pr̩st] (finger).

 ### Stress and Pitch Accent